Transplants may be

 Psychologic and social factors also play an important role in success of transplantation.
-For example, people who abuse drugs or who are psychologically unstable are less likely to firmly adhere to the necessary lifelong regimen of treatments and follow-up visits.
+For example, people with a substance use disorder s or those who are psychologically unstable are less likely to firmly adhere to the necessary lifelong regimen of treatments and follow-up visits.

 Eligibility decisions for patients with relative contraindications differ by medical center.
-Immunosuppressants are well-tolerated by and effective in HIV-positive transplant recipients.
+HIV infection is no longer considered an absolute contraindication because antivirals and immunosuppressants are usually well-tolerated by and effective in transplant recipients who require them.

-Immunosuppressants control graft rejection and are primarily responsible for the success of transplantation (see table Immunosuppressants Used to Treat Transplant Rejection Immunosuppressants Used to Treat Transplant Rejection Transplants may be The patient’s own tissue (autografts; eg, bone, bone marrow, and skin grafts) Genetically identical (syngeneic [between monozygotic twins]) donor tissue (isografts) Genetically... read more ).
+Immunosuppressants control graft rejection and are primarily responsible for the success of transplantation (see table Immunosuppressants Used to Treat Transplant Rejection Immunosuppressants Used to Treat Transplant Rejection ).
 However, they suppress all immune responses and contribute to many posttransplantation complications, including development of cancer, acceleration of cardiovascular disease, and even death due to overwhelming infection.

 Immunosuppressants must usually be continued long after transplantation, but initially high doses can be reduced a few weeks after the procedure, and low doses can be continued indefinitely unless rejection occurs.
 Further reduction of immunosuppressant doses long after transplantation and protocols for inducing tolerance of donor organs are under study.

-A high dose is usually given at the time of transplantation, then is reduced gradually to a maintenance dose, which is given indefinitely.
+A high dose of corticosteroids is usually given at the time of transplantation, then the dose is reduced gradually to a maintenance dose, which is given indefinitely.
 Several months after transplantation, corticosteroids can be given on alternate days; this regimen helps prevent growth restriction in children.
 If rejection occurs, high doses are reinstituted.